colleen547/VBA-challenge/README.md

 <div align="center"><img src="static/images/wall_street_statues.jpg" width="500" height="500"/></div>
 <br>
 <b>ADDITIONAL CHALLENGES</b><br>
 The script acts the same on each sheet.
-Script was written to run on every worksheet, i.e., every year, just by running the VBA script once and return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"
+Script was written to run on every worksheet, i.e., every year, just by running the VBA script once and return the stock with<br>
+  - "Greatest % increase"
+  - "Greatest % decrease"
+  - "Greatest total volume"